marmelab/react-admin/docs/useList.md

 ## `filterCallback`

 Property for custom filter definition.
-Being able to apply local filters to the fetched data
+Lets you apply local filters to the fetched data.

 ```jsx
 const { data } = useList({